OgarProject/Ogar/src/ai/Readme.txt

 [Ogar player bots]
 These bots are designed to be used for testing new commits of Ogar.
-To install this module, set the serverBots config field in gameserver.js to an amount higher than 0 (10 is a good amount).
+To install this module, set the serverBots config field in gameserver.js to an amount higher than 0 (10 is a good amount), or issue command addBots [number] in console.

 [Changelog]
+(1/27/16)
+- Bots' update function is triggered randomly (50 to 600 ms), to prevent massive update lag when having a lot of bots
+- Bots are a lot more aggressive
+- Bots will split even though more massive cells are near it [Planned] - Bots will target with their largest cell when chasing enemies, instead of smallest

 (1/18/16)
 - Bots won't recognize mother cells as viruses anymore